LCC-CIT/CS123-CourseMaterials/CS123_Syllabus.md

 5. Use prompt engineering to get more effective results from generative AI.
 6. Create a custom chatbot.

-## Course Content

-1. Overview of AI

-2. History and application of AI

-3. Machine Learning

-4. Neural networks and deep learning

-5. Generative AI

-6. Prompt engineering

-7. Custom chatbot creation

-8. Social and ethical issues of AI

 ### Online Resources

-#### Articles and Tutorials
+#### Course Materials

 There is no textbook for this class.
-There will be weekly assigned readings from online articles and tutorials.
+In place of a textbook you will read online tutorials and chapters in the free online course, [Elements of AI](https://www.elementsofai.com), a high-quality course provided by the The University of Helsinki.

 #### Learning Management System